Why is it so important for the ANA to approve

-In January 1998, Faith Community Nursing (was called Parish Nursing at that time) was officially recognized by the American Nurses Association (ANA) as a nursing specialty with a defined scope and standards of practice, acknowledging faith community nursing’s unique contribution to the health and healing of people, the faith communities and society.
+In January 1998, Faith Community Nursing (then called Parish Nursing) was officially recognized by the American Nurses Association (ANA) as a nursing specialty with a defined scope and standards of practice, acknowledging faith community nursing’s unique contribution to the health and healing of people, their faith communities and society.

-Faith community nursing is a nursing specialty practice that focuses on the intentional care of the spirit and the promotion of a distinctively integrated approach to health and health care within the context of such faith communities as a church, congregation, parish, synagogue, temple, mosque, or faith-based community agency.
-The faith community nurse (FCN) provides nursing care and spiritual care to a faith community and others by drawing on professional skills, knowledge, and resources, as well as individuals and groups within and outside of that community.
+Faith community nursing is a nursing specialty practice that focuses on the intentional care of the spirit and the promotion of a distinctively integrated approach to health and health care within the context of such faith communities as a church, congregation, parish, synagogue, temple, mosque, or faith-based community agency/business.
+The faith community nurse (FCN) provides nursing care and spiritual care by drawing on professional skills, knowledge, and resources, as well as individuals and groups within and outside of that community.
 In the context of the values, beliefs, and practices of a faith community, the goals of each FCN are the protection, promotion, and optimization of health and abilities; the prevention of illness and injury; and the alleviation of suffering.

 FCN Specialty Status recognizes that faith community nursing has its own scope and defined set of standards that distinguishes it from other nursing practices.
 Specialty status provides faith community nurses with clarity and a foundation for their practice, and strengthens the voice of the entire profession.
 It provides us with a clear description of who we are, and helps us identify our practice: specialty status helps us better articulate who we are to nurses, other health care professionals and the public.

 To describe the current professional responsibilities of this specialty, ANA and the Health Ministries Association (HMA), a nonprofit membership organization and support network for people of faith who promote whole-person health through faith groups in the communities they serve, are co-publishing the Faith Community Nursing: Scope and Standards of Practice, 2nd Edition in early 2012.)